jcunisabana/philandfilm/sesiones.md

 Reading:

 - Mulhall, Stephen (2007).
 Picturing the human (body and soul): A reading of Blade Runner.
 Film and Philosophy 1:87-104.
+- Nagel, Thomas (1974).
+What is it like to be a bat?
+Philosophical Review 83 (October):435-50.

 Podcasts: